GM Korea drops bankruptcy vote plan after last-minute wage deal

 The automaker had sought wage concessions from the union as well as government funding and incentives to save its remaining three South Korean factories.

-The board of GM Korea delayed a decision to file for court-managed bankruptcy protection until Monday evening, after the automaker had failed to reach a wage deal with its labour union in time to meet a Friday deadline.
+The board of GM Korea delayed a decision on whether to file for court-managed bankruptcy protection until Monday evening after the automaker failed to reach a wage deal with its labor union in time to meet a Friday deadline.

-The deal would pave the way for the Korea Development Bank (KDB) [KDB.UL] to provide support and for GM to allocate new models to South Korea to help turn around GM Korea, the unit said in a statement.

-KDB is GM Korea’s second-largest shareholder with a 17 percent stake.
-The U.S. automaker owns 77 percent of GM Korea, while GM’s main Chinese partner, SAIC Motor Corp Ltd, controls the remaining 6 percent.

-GM Korea still needs to negotiate with KDB on terms of the latter’s financial support to the unit, while trying to secure tax and other incentives from the industry ministry.

-KDB’s chairman told Reuters last week the lender may sign a preliminary agreement by April 27 to provide financial support for the business should an interim due-diligence report that was due last Friday turn out to be satisfactory.
-The status of the report could not be immediately ascertained.

-The union accepted the company’s request to freeze base wages and skip bonuses for this year as well as trim benefits.
+The union accepted the company’s request to freeze base wages and skip bonuses for this year as well as trim benefits, according to the agreement seen by Reuters.

-Future base wage increases and performance pay “will be dependent upon the company regaining profitability”, while the base wage rises will not exceed inflation, according to the agreement seen by Reuters.
+Future base wage increases and performance pay “will be dependent upon the company regaining profitability”, while the base wage rises will not exceed inflation, it said.

 Regarding its 680 remaining workers at the Gunsan factory, which is scheduled to be shuttered in May, the company will “implement options including a voluntary redundancy program and transfers” to other plants to avoid layoffs.

-“The labour union made huge concessions to save the company,” Hong Young-pyo, a lawmaker of the ruling Democratic Party who mediated the agreement, said at a news conference after the deal.
+“The labor union made huge concessions to save the company,” Hong Young-pyo, a lawmaker of the ruling Democratic Party who mediated the agreement, said at a news conference after the deal.

 The union was absent from the press conference where Hong and GM executives were present.